 woom 2

-Easy and intuitive, the woom 2 is the perfect first pedal bike for balance bike graduates.
-At just over 11 pounds, it’s the LIGHTEST 12 or 14 inch bike on the market, which has a HUGE effect on a child’s ability to manage a bike.
-It also has a smart combination of top-end components, bike geometry, and brake design that work in unison to create a natural, fun, riding environment.
+Easy and intuitive, the woom 2 is an exceptional first pedal bike for balance bike graduates.
+In addition to being lightweight, the woom also has a smart combination of top-end components, bike geometry, and brake design that work in unison to create a natural, fun, riding environment.

 The woom 2’s unique geometry centers the child’s weight over their hips (just like when standing), and keeps a child in a comfortable, upright position.
 This allows the bike and the child’s body to work together in a natural and easy process.